-- If a holding company administers functions such as human resources, mail distribution, information technology and financial reporting for its subsidiaries, then the associated expenses are included in the best estimate expense assumption of the subsidiaries, as these expenses continue as long as the policies remain in force. - Similarly, if a company has outsourced, or a subsidiary is providing, some policy-related functions such as claim payments, salary administration, and external reporting to regulators, then the expense associated with these functions is included in the best estimate assumption.
-The handling of expenses and related fee income considers whether the entity providing the services is a third party or a related party.
+- If a holding company administers functions such as human resources, mail distribution, information technology and financial porting for its subsidiaries, then the associated expenses are included in the best estimate expense assumption of the subsidiaries, as these expenses continue as long as the policies remain in force; and - Similarly, if a company has outsourced, or a stasidicry is providing, some policy-related functions such as claim parment, salary administration, and external reporting to regulators, then the expense associated with these functions is included in the best estimate assumption.
+The handling of expenses and related fee incorporation iders whether the entity providing the services is a third part, or a related party.
 If the latter, the actuary usually considers using the actual expenses in the expense assumption.

 The actuary includes the portion of overhead that is considered to be policy-related.
-As outlined in Appendix A, some examples of such expenses include:
+As outlined in Appendix A, so we wan please f such expenses include: